LED street light conversion

 - reduced light spillage.

-The switch to LED street lights is expected to save 42 GWh in electricity savings and 6 MW in winter peak demand savings by 2020–2021.
+The switch to LED street lights is expected to save 35 GWh in electricity savings and 6 MW in winter peak demand savings.
 The power we will save by switching to LEDs can be exported to provinces and states that don’t use green power.
-These exported savings are about 27,000 tonnes of indirect greenhouse gas emissions, which is equivalent to removing 5,400 cars from the road.
+These exported savings are about 27,000 tonnes of indirect greenhouse gas emissions, which is equivalent to the energy consumed by 2,200 average homes in Manitoba in one year.